gbauza3destinee/zodiacGenerator/README.md

 ## Motivation
 Zodiak makes predicting a User’s sunSign and elemental qualities quick, easy and fun!
 Share your sign results with your friends and discuss the nuances of Astrology and personalities.

+## Design Decisions
+When building out the service layer, I decided to import all of the 12 zodiac signs into a list, rather than calling the database each time to retrieve 12 individual signs.
+Because I understood that database calls can be costly, I chose to import all of the signs in one DB call.
 ## Build status
 Maven
 Build status of continuous integration